Share this article

 Use automation to keep your customers happy

 Personalization sounds like a good idea, sure.
-But it’s also difficult to scale without automation built into your customer retention processes.
+But it’s also difficult to scale without a lot of automation built into your customer retention processes.

-The above example from UNTUCKit is a great demonstration of automation that works to build more customer retention.
+The above example from UNTUCKit is an impressive demonstration of automation that works to build customer retention.
 On the “Thank you” page, a post-purchase overlay pops into action, asking customers to refer their friends.

 How does this impact customer retention?
 Notice that incentive: $25 for referring that friend creates the incentive for your brand advocate to return and spend that $25.
 And maybe that $25 doesn’t quite cover the $35 they want to spend.

 The key point in generating referrals is that it makes it more likely you’ll acquire new customers.
 A fun side-effect is that it keeps existing customers happy, too.

 Add personalized upsells and cross-sells